NolanHodge/Database-Application/README.md

+#Gtk and SQLite Pharmacy MAnagement System

 ![Alt text](/Screenshots/View_All_Clients.png?raw=true "Viewing Clients")

-COMP 3005 DATABASE APPLICATION

 	This repo is entirely free to anyone learning GTK#, Mono, or even SQLite.
-	The application was created for COMP3005 Database class at Carleton University.

-	The goal of this application is to demonstrate the usage of SQLite within a desktop application.
+	The goal of this application is to demonstrate the usage of SQLite within a Gtk desktop application.

 TO RUN APPLICATION:

-   Here are the instructions to run the 3005DatabaseApplication GUI

    1. Open a linux environment with sudo access you can use a VM or a full on linux/unix based computer